-Hispanic Heritage Month starts this Sunday, September 15, and there are lots of ways to celebrate in the Pocono Mountains!
+Hispanic Heritage Month starts on Monday, September 15, and there are lots of ways to celebrate in the Pocono Mountains!
 Join the community for Pocono Latin Fest, sample specials and authentic flavors at local restaurants all month (and all year!) long, and get to know our diverse local community.
 Keep reading to learn more about Hispanic heritage in the Poconos.

 Pocono Latin Fest in East Stroudsburg